 For intermediate students who want to go further, Nihonjin no Shiranai Nihongo is an essential manga.
 It narrates the experience of a young Japanese teacher who teaches the language to foreigners but ends up discovering peculiarities of the language that even she didn’t know.

-The work is rich in curiosities about the Japanese language, covering everything from the origin of certain terms to idiomatic expressions and common mistakes made by foreigners.
-The dialogues are full of cultural and linguistic nuances, offering a unique opportunity to deepen your knowledge of the language.
+The work is rich in curiosities about the Japanese language, addressing everything from the origin of certain terms to idiomatic expressions and common mistakes made by foreigners.
+The dialogues are filled with cultural and linguistic nuances, offering a unique opportunity to deepen your knowledge of the language.

-With just four volumes, the manga is short but full of useful content for anyone who wants to better understand the complexities of Japanese and how it is used by natives and foreigners.
+With only four volumes, the manga is short but packed with useful content for those who want to better understand the complexities of Japanese and how it is used by natives and foreigners.

 Shirokuma Cafe (しろくまカフェ)